MabelAlamu/financial_records/README.md

 This challenge contains two csv files and two scripts- PyBank and PyPoll

 #PyBank
 main.py in the PyBank folder analyzes the financial records of a company.
-The financial data called budget_data.csv is composed of two columns Date and Profit/Losses.
+The financial data called budget_data.csv is composed of two columns 'Date' and 'Profit/Losses'.

-The main.py svcript calculates the following:
+The main.py script calculates the following:

     *The total number of months included in the dataset